heptarch/heptarch.github.io/drafts/demon.md

 *1875.* Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville stands in his old LPDC office, empty but for a chestnut bureau and a box of reports.
-Through the window, he can see the twin giants ot Westminster towering over Dean's Yard.
-He has that air of distraction and regret that so often hovers around men of station.
+Through the window, he can see the twin giants of Westminster towering over Dean's Yard.
+He has that air of distraction and regret that so often hovers around men of station;
- He has just learned from Disraeli that he will govern Madras.
+ he has just learned from Disraeli that he will govern Madras.
- Luck never seemed to him personified by a Lady, but rather a profligate and wastrel Lord, who giveth or taketh, depending on his humour.
+ Luck never seemed to him personified by a Lady, but rather a profligate and wastrel Lord, who giveth or taketh depending on his humour.
- Well then.
+ And in whose service each of us must, from time to time, be implicated.

-Miss Watson enters briskly, punctual, direct,
+Miss Watson enters, brisk, punctual, direct as ever.
+The Duke continues looking towards Hawksmoor's giants.
+"I remember you at Aberdeen."

 For over a year, Ellen has been flashing light along the despatch tubes, through filters, lenses, and cylinderical drums of